-In order to become a cadet the first stage is to send in an application.
+To become a cadet, the first stage is to complete an initial application online.

 The LGC Cadet Scheme is very popular and it is unfortunate that we are unable to offer full cadet membership to everyone who applies.

 The initial application to join the LGC Cadet Scheme is very straight forward and involves a